 COVID-19 Vaccines & Boosters

-Everyone 5 and older is now eligible for a COVID-19 vaccines and COVID-19 vaccine boosters.
-Patients and community members have many options for getting a COVID-19 vaccine or booster.
-They can:
+Everyone 6 months and older is now eligible for a COVID-19 vaccines and boosters.

 - Request a COVID-19 vaccine or booster during any medical visit.